-Environmental Services has begun construction on a project to replace a pipe that carries stormwater runoff from streets and other hard surfaces in parts of Hillsdale.
-Runoff from more than 10 acres between SW 18th and SW 21st Avenues near Beaverton-Hillsdale Highway drains into the corrugated metal pipe.
+Environmental Services is working on a project to replace a pipe that carries stormwater runoff from streets and other hard surfaces in parts of Hillsdale.
+Runoff from more than 10 acres between SW 18th and SW 21st avenues near Beaverton-Hillsdale Highway drains into the corrugated metal pipe.

 The pipe runs underneath Beaverton-Hillsdale Highway near the Bertha triangle and emerges in a deep ravine where it drains into Fanno Creek.
 Portions of the 12-inch wide, 130-foot long pipe are badly corroded and failing.

 This project will replace the pipe and revegetate the banks of Fanno Creek in and around the work area.
-The project will also include constructing a facility (or swale) to manage stormwater and sediment, and removing and planting a portion of SW 21st Avenue (see map).
+The project will also include constructing a swale to manage stormwater and sediment, and removing and planting a portion of SW 21st Avenue (see map).

 An informal trail will provide pedestrians a way to get off of Beaverton-Hillsdale Highway.
 The closure of SW 21st Avenue is recommended in the Portland Bureau of Transportation's High Crash Corridor Plan for this area.

-Construction began on July 21, 2014, and is expected to last until mid-late August.
-Crews are currently working in the right east-bound lane of SW Beaverton-Hillsdale Highway, as well as in the gully near Fanno Creek, where they are repairing the existing stormwater outfall pipe.
-Next, they will begin removing pavement and revegetating SW 21st from Beaverton-Hillsdale Highway toward SW Carolina.
-They will also install a pipe to carry stormwater under the highway to the new outfall.
+Construction began on July 21, 2014, and is expected to last until mid to late September.
+Crews are preparing to pave the trench across SW Beaverton-Hillsdale Highway.
+Paving is scheduled on September 4-5.
+After trench paving is complete, crews will be working in the gully near the creek and the repaired outfall pipe.
+They will also be removing pavement and revegetating SW 21st from Beaverton-Hillsdale Highway toward SW Carolina.
 When work is completed on SW 21st, crews will install a trail to give pedestrians safe passage off of the highway.

 - Even though there is no work planned for SW Bertha Boulevard, this project will close a short segment of northbound SW Bertha Boulevard, from SW Bertha Court to Beaverton-Hillsdale Highway in order to direct traffic around the work site on the highway.
-The closure will be in effect 24 hours a day until the second week of August.
-After that, it may be closed during regular construction hours for one to two more weeks.
+The closure will be in effect during work hours only when crews are working on Beaverton-Hillsdale Highway.

 **Traffic heading to westbound Beaverton-Hillsdale Highway from SW Vermont and Bertha Boulevard should follow the signed detour route or use another route.**